JUTPI3/JUTPI3_MapVisualization/README.md

 These interactive maps were designed and disseminated to visualize and share information about the proposed future public transit network in JABODETABEK, developed by JUTPI-Phase 3 in collaboration with FDTJ (Forum Diskusi Transportasi Jakarta).
 The map is expected to foster momentum for future public transportation enhancements and act as a catalyst for TOD implementation through cross-sectoral collaboration and public engagement, contributing to long-term mobility improvements in Jabodetabek.

-This interactive map offers a spatial overview of proposed public transit developments by the year 2045, including:
+The online map visualization and dashboard offer a spatial overview of proposed public transit developments by the year 2045, including:
 - Proposed and existing lines by mode and by lone (Public Transit Network Proposal in Jakarta-Jabodetabek Towards 2045 and Future)
 - Population density overlays
 - Transfer and stop point visualization